 In short: the informative workspace shows all team members what is being worked on, raises important focus points for the team and helps the team to collaborate to achieve.

-Melle is currently in the role if Scrum Master at Travix International in the Netherlands.
+At time if writing: Melle is in the role if Scrum Master at Travix International in the Netherlands.
 He is a proficient team lead and has more than fifteen years experience in the industry in different roles from software engineer, unit manager, test coordinator, team lead, coach of software engineers, to scrum master.
 If you want to know more, get in touch.